gtg922r/obsidian-numerals/README.md

 - Natural Constants
 	- `e`, `i`, `pi`, `speedOfLight`, `gravitationConstant`, `vacuumImpedance`, `avogadro`
 	- And many more (see [mathjs: Constants](https://mathjs.org/docs/reference/constants.html) and [mathjs: Units](https://mathjs.org/docs/datatypes/units.html) for more)

+*Numerals* utilizes the [mathjs](https://mathjs.org/) library for all calculations. *Numerals* implements a preprocessor to allow more human-friendly syntax, such as currency symbols and thousands separators.
+For all available functions and capabilities (which includes matrices, vectors, symbolic algebra and calculus, etc), see the [mathjs documentation](https://mathjs.org/docs/index.html)

 ## Style Options
 Numerals has been tested with the default theme and most other top themes.
 It uses default values such that it should play nice with any other theme.
 There are 3 options to choose from: